Keybage/KeybageLibrary/README.md

 # Keybage Library
-Repository for the footprints and symbols used by Keybage
+Repository for KiCad footprints, symbols, and graphics used by Keybage.
+Most of these items are modified from existing open-source libraries, or made by scratch.

+## Sources